CadQuery/cadquery/README.md

 ## Getting started

-To quickly play around with CadQuery and see it's capabilities, see the [CQ-editor GUI](https://github.com/CadQuery/CQ-editor) manual.
-If you want to use CadQuery for your own project, keep reading:
+To learn more about designing with CadQuery, visit the [documentation](https://cadquery.readthedocs.io/en/latest/intro.html), [examples](https://cadquery.readthedocs.io/en/latest/examples.html), and [cheatsheet](https://cadquery.readthedocs.io/en/latest/_static/cadquery_cheatsheet.html).

 It is currently possible to use CadQuery for your own projects in 3 different ways:
 * Using the [CQ-editor GUI](https://github.com/CadQuery/CQ-editor)